Air strike, canceled and guaranteed flights. Salvini: "Appeal to common sense" - Breaking Latest News

 “I appeal to common sense – Salvini says again regarding the new unrest – Let some unions not think of damaging Italy and millions of workers.
 Either we return to common sense or I will do what I have already done to stop the chaos in the stations “, he said from Matera.
 “No one wants to cancel the right to strike – he added – but without harming millions of other workers and tourists”.

-Two hundred flights canceled a Fiumicino, without particular inconvenience in the middle of the morning; eight y Bari; one hundred and fifty between Linate and Malpensa, the Milanese airports; 118 y Napoli; 34 a Palermoabout thirty years Turin Caselleotto a Genova; 43 al Marconi’s Bologna and 101 a Venezia.
+Two hundred flights canceled a Fiumicino, without particular inconvenience in the middle of the morning; eight y Bari; one hundred and fifty between Linate and Malpensa, the Milanese airports; 118 y Napoli; 34 a Palermoabout thirty years Turin Caselleotto a Genova; 43 al Marconi of Bologna and 101 a Venezia.

 – Airport handling company employees – 8 hours – from 10:00 to 18:00;